cathymckillips/LMS-Workforce_Compliance/README.md

 The page also provides visibility into:

-- Compliance by department
+- Compliance Rate by department
-- Compliance by location
 - Training status
-- Upcoming training deadlines
-- Weekly compliance trends

 ---